 I won’t rehash my wishlist article, but it had some wish items in there and some new ones that I want to share before I get to the main point of this letter later on.

-Look, DC, who exactly did you think were the ones buying comics?
-The people who were reading them, or the people who weren’t?
+Look, DC, I get wanting to expand your consumer base, but who exactly did you think you were the ones you should be selling to?
+The ones who were buying your comics, or the ones who weren’t?

 That’s what I thought.

 And what did the people who were buying comics call him?

 They called him Captain Marvel.